vfarah-if/GitPlayground/README.md

 	}]
 }
 ```
+* Create a caching mechanism so that a range of years can be queuried efficiently, reducing round trips to the server and the inherent latency that comes with retrieving data over a network.
+* Paginate the data, with the default page size set to 100, restrict the amount of data being returned, with no more than 1000 and the default current page set to 1.
+* Represent *Severity* as an enumeration with values of Serious = 0, Slight = 1 and Fatal = 2.

 ### Non-functional Requirments

+* Ideally should be able to run on any operating system.
-1. All methods should be asynchronous.
+* All methods should be asynchronous.
-2. Create a caching mechanism so that multiple years have the ability to be queuried but also to reduce round trips to the server.
-3. Data needs to be outputted ideally as JSON or the same as the original content, which is JSON.
+* Data needs to be outputted ideally as JSON or the same as the original content, which is JSON.
-4. Paginate the data, with the default page size being set to 100, restrict the amount of data being returned, with no more than 1000 and default page set to be 1.
-5. Represent *Severity* as an enumeration with values of Serious = 0, Slight = 1 and Fatal = 2.

 ### Implementation/Transition Requirments

-1. Ideally should be able to run on any operating system.
-2. Where possible follow a traditional test pyramid and keep the acceptance/integration test to a minimum, ideally driving outside-in with tests until you have a final solution.
+* Where possible follow a traditional test pyramid and keep the acceptance/integration test to a minimum, ideally driving outside-in with tests until you have a final solution.

 ## Database indaba